Live Bat Cams

 ABOUT THE FRUIT BATS

-The fruit bats you will see have been rescued from the exotic pet trade, research, and retired from zoos.
+The fruit bats you will see have been rescued from the exotic pet trade, researched, and retired from zoos.
 Many of these bats have had terrible lives before finding sanctuary with us.
 Some of the bats came from people who purchased them as pets and then realized they were ill-equipped to care for them (we commend these people for doing the right thing).
-The bats range in sizes from a body of 2 inches long with a wingspan of 6″ to a body about the size of a small squirrel.
-Night time footage will be in night vision, which makes the bats’ eyes and other objects glow.
+The bats range in size from a body of 2 inches long with a wingspan of 6″ to a body about the size of a small cat.
+Night-time footage will be in night vision, which makes the bats’ eyes and other objects glow.
 During the day the cameras are under normal lighting so “maid service” can occur.
-Volume is turned on at night so you can hear the fruit bats vocalizing as well as the toys (babble balls) making funny noises.
+At night the volume is turned on at the toy box cam so you can hear the fruit bats vocalizing as well as toys (babble balls) making funny noises.
 The fruit bats usually become active at about 7 to 8 pm CST during the summer and 6 to 7 pm during the winter.
 Click here for a detailed video description of the fruit bat enclosure that was made for bat care professionals.

 This view shows the fruit bats’ toy box as well as toys that the bats like to hang from and play with.
 A sweet potato kabob, a mango net and salad buckets are in view.
 Treat time (mango, lettuce & cubed melon) occurs between 7:00 to 9:00 every evening.
 Note: Treat time varies depending on the number of rescues we’ve received and cared for that day.
-Click here to view the toy box cam full screen.

 ABOUT THE INSECT BATS

 The insectivorous bats you will see are all adult micro bats (free-tails, big browns and myotis bats) ranging from 1″ to 2″ in length.
 These bats are not releasable due to wing injuries or other handicaps.
 The bats will wake and come out to eat, cluster together and vigorously groom about 8 to 9pm CST.
 They often appear during the day to have a “midnight snack.”
 Click here for a detailed video description of the insectivorous bat enclosure that was made for bat care professionals.

-The Insect Bat Cave (1 camera, above)
+The Insect Bat Cave

 LIVE CHAT AREA!